 July 26, 2019

 Admittedly, that is a rather harsh headline.
-But California’s business-bashing Gov. Gavin Newsom deserves such criticism for the state’s incessant energy price hikes.
+But a California-based energy expert uses such language to describe Gov. Gavin Newsom who he says deserves such criticism because of his energy policies.

-The column, below, was written by Ronald Stein, a Southern California researcher and commentator on climate, energy, environment and public policy.
+The column, below, was written by Ronald Stein, a researcher and commentator on climate, energy, environment and public policy.

 “Governor Newsom is vocally supportive of the Green New Deal that would take us back to medieval times.
 The Governor’s statement on July 12th was scary.
 He is looking into putting a moratorium on fracking for oil and wants to reduce the state’s reliance on fossil fuels.